slowernews/wisdom-tldr/chapters/chapter_appendix.md

 > *'Books say: She did this because.
 Life says: She did this.
 Books are where things are explained to you; life is where things aren't.
 I'm not surprised some people prefer books.' -- Julian Barnes*

-> *'I cannot remember the books I have read any more than the meals I have eaten; even so, they have made me.' -- Ralph Waldo Emerson*

 > *'Think before you speak.
 Read before you think.' -- Fran Lebowitz*

 > *'A library is infinity under a roof.' -- Gail Carson Levine*